bpftrace/bpftrace/tests/README.md

 * `SKIP_IF_ENV_HAS`: Skip test case if specified environment variable is found and matches value provided.
 Accepted format is KEY=VALUE.
 Only a single key/value pair per test is accepted.
+* `RETURN_CODE`: Require that bpftrace exit with specified return code.

 One or more [`EXPECT`, `EXPECT_NONE`, `EXPECT_REGEX`, `EXPECT_REGEX_NONE`] or
 a single [`EXPECT_FILE`, `EXPECT_JSON`] is required.